weberling/faire-challenge/README.md

 # endpoints

 ## consume all orders
-/orders/consume
+POST /orders/consume

 ## return statistics of all orders
-/orders/statistics
+GET /orders/statistics

-## print statistics of all orders and consume order
+## print statistics of all orders and consume orders
-/orders/consume-statistics
+POST /orders/consume-statistics